History of Florida: American Civil War

 Following Abraham Lincoln's election in 1860, Florida joined other Southern states in seceding from the Union.
 Secession took place January 10, 1861, and after less than a month as an independent republic, Florida became one of the founding seven states of the Confederate States of America.
 During the Civil War, Florida was an important supply route for the Confederate Army.
 Therefore, Union forces operated a naval blockade around the entire state, and Union troops occupied major ports such as Cedar Key, Jacksonville, Key West, and Pensacola.
 Though numerous skirmishes occurred in Florida, including the Battle of Natural Bridge, the Battle of Marianna and the Battle of Gainesville, the only major battle was the Battle of Olustee near Lake City.

 In 1861, at the start of the war, the state had a population of roughly 140,000, with half of that being enslaved African Americans.
 In spite of the state's relatively small population, Florida did send several units to fight up north, most notably the 1st Florida, the 8th Florida and the 3rd Florida Infantry Regiment.

 Most of the population were not enthusiastic about the secession, and the Unionist movement that was a minority in Florida between 1861 and 1862 increased notably during the last three years of the war, especially in Jacksonville, Tampa, Sarasota and most of South and Northwest Florida, where Unionist regiments were formed.
 At the time of the end of the war, most Floridians deserted the Confederate Army and the government in Florida was under anarchy until the Union troops returned to Florida.
+Florida played a more significant role in the Civil War than is often recognized, serving as a key supplier of cattle and salt to the Confederacy.
+Paul Taylor’s research highlights that Florida’s long coastline created ongoing challenges for Union blockades seeking to restrict Confederate trade.